 In short, accepting Medicare assignment means signing a contract to accept whatever Medicare pays for a covered service as full payment.

 Providers who accept Medicare assignment for all covered services are considered participating providers under Medicare and may not charge patients above and beyond what Medicare agrees to pay.
-These providers may, however, collect patient deductibles and coinsurances—although, as explained here, these providers typically ask Medicare to pay its share before collecting anything from the patient.
+These providers may, however, collect patient deductibles and coinsurances—although, as explained on this page, these providers typically ask Medicare to pay its share before collecting anything from the patient.
 Per the same resource, these providers are required to submit claims directly to Medicare for reimbursement and cannot charge patients for the claim submission.
-As Dr. Jarod Carter, PT, DPT, MTC, writes here, “This is the most common and best-understood relationship that physical therapists have with Medicare.”
+As Dr. Jarod Carter, PT, DPT, MTC, writes in this blog post, “This is the most common and best-understood relationship that physical therapists have with Medicare.”

 Because Medicare beneficiaries often pay less out of pocket when receiving care from a provider who accepts assignment, patients may be more willing to work with these providers.
 Thus, if you accept assignment, you may have access to not only more Medicare patients, but also more potential referral partners who only work with assignment-accepting providers.